aaronberkson/mit-x-pro-bad-bank/README.md

-## Bad Bank 2.0
+## MITxPRO Bad Bank Capstone

 **Description/Motivation**

-Bad Bank 2.0 is a full-stack web application designed to provide a secure and interactive banking experience.
+The Bad Bank Capstone project is a full-stack web application designed to provide a secure and interactive banking experience.
 It utilizes modern technologies to enhance user experience and data security.
 This project aims to showcase the power of MERN stack development and Firebase authentication.

 **Installation Guidelines**